bruno-collections/Webinar-Best-Practices-Feb-2026/README.md

 2. Open the collection folder in [Bruno](https://github.com/usebruno/bruno).
 3. Follow along with the workshop modules in order (01 → 06).
 4. Read the docs on each section folder for exercise instructions, and check the Solution folder if needed.

+## 🤖 GitHub Actions

+This repo includes a CI workflow that demonstrates running Bruno collections in a CI/CD pipeline with the [Bruno CLI](https://docs.usebruno.com/bru-cli/overview).

+**What it does:**
+- Installs `@usebruno/cli` and runs the **06-Collection Runner/Solution** folder
+- Uses `users.json` as a data file to iterate through 5 users (data-driven testing)
+- Generates JSON and HTML test reports, uploaded as build artifacts

+**Triggers:** push to `main`, pull requests to `main`, or manual dispatch via the Actions tab.

+For more on integrating Bruno with GitHub Actions, see the [Bruno docs](https://docs.usebruno.com/bru-cli/gitHubCLI).